 When having tax troubles, it can be hard to find the help you need.
 Solvable is here to offer you a wealth of tax knowledge and a user-friendly platform to connect you with reputable tax professionals.
-State tax debt can be complicated as each state can vary in how tax they allow the settling of debts.
+State back taxes can be complicated as each state can vary in how tax they allow the settling of back taxes.
 In North Carolina, obtaining an NC state tax payment plan is dependent on the factors we will be discussing in this article.

-State tax debt can is avoidable by making sure that your taxes are filed and paid promptly.
+State back taxes can is avoidable by making sure that your taxes are filed and paid promptly.
 Though this is the ideal strategy for staying current on your taxes, there are times when circumstances cause you to fall behind on your taxes.
-Learning how to handle tax debts associated with the state in which you live or do business is of the utmost importance when looking to resolve a state tax deficit.
+Learning how to handle back taxes associated with the state in which you live or do business is of the utmost importance when looking to resolve a state tax deficit.

 If you live in or run a business in NC, you are not allowed to request a payment plan or an Installment Payment Agreement until you receive an official notice from the NCDOR.
 If you are unable to pay what you owe in full by the date due, you are encouraged to pay as much as you can afford up front and to make payments via the D-400V application while you await correspondence from the NCDOR.
 Once you have the official notice from the NCDOR in hand, we suggest that you immediately request an Installment Payment Agreement via the RO-1033 form.

 Once you have received the notice from the NCDOR, you can request an Installment Payment Agreement as outlined in the parameters that follow: